Limit theorems for Markov processes indexed by continuous time Galton--Watson trees: Central limit theorem

 \end{prop}

 The proof of this proposition is given in Section \ref{sectionprooftcl}.
-In the following, we are interested in the behavior of the fluctuation process when $T\rightarrow +\infty$.
-The processes $\eta^T$ take their values in the space $\mathcal{M}_S(\R)$ of signed measures.
-Since this space endowed with the topology of weak convergence is not metrizable, we follow the approach of Métivier \cite{metivierIHP} and M\'{e}l\'{e}ard \cite{meleardfluctuation} (see also \cite{ferrieretran,chithese}) and embed $\mathcal{M}_S(\R)$ in weighted distribution spaces.
+In the following, we are interested in the behavior of the fluctuation process when $T\rightarrow+\infty$.
+The processes $\eta^T$ take their values in the space $\mathcal{M}_S(\R )$ of signed measures.
+Since this space endowed with the topology of weak convergence is not metrizable, we follow the approach of M\'{e}tivier \cite{metivierIHP} and M\'{e}l\'{e}ard \cite{meleardfluctuation} (see also \cite{ferrieretran,chithese}) and embed $\mathcal{M}_S(\R)$ in weighted distribution spaces.
 This is described in the sequel.
-We then prove the convergence of the fluctuation processes to a distribution-valued diffusion driven by a Gaussian white noise (Proposition \ref{propconvergencefluctuations}).
+We then prove the convergence of the fluctuation processes to a~distribution-valued diffusion driven by a Gaussian white noise (Proposition~\ref{propconvergencefluctuations}).

-\subsection{Convergence of the fluctuation process: the Central Limit Theorem}
+\subsection{Convergence of the fluctuation process: The central limit theorem}

-Let us introduce the Sobolev spaces that we will use (see \eg Adams \cite{adams}).
-We follow in this the steps of \cite{metivierIHP, meleardfluctuation}.
-To obtain estimates of our fluctuation processes, the following additional regularities for $b$ and $\sigma$ are required, as well as assumptions on our auxiliary process.
+Let us introduce the Sobolev spaces that we will use (see, e.g., Adams \cite{adams}).
+We follow in this the steps of \cite{metivierIHP,meleardfluctuation}.
+To obtain estimates\vadjust{\goodbreak} of our fluctuation processes, the following additional regularities for $b$ and $\sigma$ are required as well as assumptions on our auxiliary process. \begin{hyp} We assume the following: